WaterEveryDay/EDL/README.md

 Some csv simulation are already in the output folder and are used by the MATLAB scripts.

 ### CCDODE
-The ccode folder contains the c++ simulation framework.
+The ccode folder contains the C++ simulation framework.
 It uses Eigen for linear algebra, and *it is important that you properly link Eigen* in your terminal.
 - Run the main is the easy way
 - OEM is a class representing the equations of motion using all the classes hereafter -- Yelle and Exponential atmospheric models are implemented